Last Updated: October 8, 2024

 Bud Selig is an American former Commissioner of Major League Baseball and team owner.
 Bud Selig has a net worth of $400 million.
 Today, Selig is best known as the Commissioner Emeritus of Baseball.
 In the past, he worked as the ninth Commissioner of Baseball.
 During his time as Commissioner, Bud was credited with a number of innovations.
 These include the introduction of the Wild Card and the first interleague games.
 In addition, he merged the National and American Leagues under one banner and organized the World Baseball Classic in 2006.

 From a financial perspective, Selig's contributions to the world of baseball were incredibly influential.
 He was responsible for boosting the financial performance of the MLB by more than 400 percent, and he also introduced the concept of revenue sharing to the league.
-During his tenure, attendances rose to an unprecedented level.
+During his tenure, attendance rose to an unprecedented level.

 However, Selig's reign was not without controversy.
 During his tenure, a shameful steroid abuse scandal threatened to overshadow his contributions to the game.
-Bud was criticized for not cracking down on steroid use, although he did commission the famous Mitchell Report which investigated the matter thoroughly.
+Bud was criticized for not cracking down on steroid use, although he did commission the famous Mitchell Report, which investigated the matter thoroughly.
 Some even called for him to stand down as commissioner in the face of this scandal.
 At the peak of his career, Bud's commissioner salary was $14.5 million per year.

 Aside from his position as commissioner, Bud is also known for owning the Milwaukee Brewers.
 From 1970 to 2005, Selig owned the Milwaukee Brewers and acted as president.
 When he initially purchased the Brewers, they were in dire financial straits.
 Lifting them from bankruptcy, Bud transformed the sports franchise and eventually sold the team for $223 million.
-Bud was celebrated for not only "saving" the Brewers, but for earning a tidy profit in the process.
+Bud was celebrated for not only "saving" the Brewers but for earning a tidy profit in the process.
 In 2017, Bud Selig was officially inducted into the Baseball Hall of Fame.

 Early Life